Iran says it will resist 'economic war' as U.S. revives curbs

 Rouhani said even without the waivers Iran would still be able to sell its oil, semi-official Tasnim news agency reported.

-The Iranian military launched two days of air defense drills on Monday across northern Iran, and state TV aired footage of surface-to-air missiles and air defense systems.
+The Iranian military launched two days of air defence drills on Monday across northern Iran, and state TV aired footage of surface-to-air missiles and air defence systems.
 Iran’s elite Revolutionary Guards Corps are among the forces participating.

 The curbs come as the United States is focused on U.S. congressional and gubernatorial elections on Tuesday.
 Campaigning in Chattanooga, Tennessee, on Sunday, Trump said his “maximum pressure” against Iran was working.